gabrieleasudoss/azure-aks-terraform-webapp-deployment/README.md

       ![azure-aks-terraform-webapp-deployment](images/aks_13.png)

-5. Any build and deployment automation in deploying the web application.
+5. Any build and deployment automation in deploying the Flask web application.
    - devops-exercise-azure-aks-CI